willmaguirezenith123/helmper/issue.md

 ## Proposed Solution

 Replace the static values parsing with actual Helm template rendering to extract images from the manifests that would be deployed.
+Include robust fallback handling for charts that cannot be successfully rendered.

+### Implementation Strategy

+The solution uses a **two-tier approach**:

+1. **Primary**: Attempt Helm template rendering with `action.NewInstall()`
+2. **Fallback**: Use original values parsing if template rendering fails

+This ensures:
+- ✅ **Maximum accuracy** for charts like Kyverno that use `defaultRegistry` patterns
+- ✅ **Zero regression** for charts with complex template dependencies
+- ✅ **Backward compatibility** with existing functionality

 ### Implementation Details